flutter/website/src/docs/development/add-to-app/android/project-setup.md

 {% include app-figure.md image="development/add-to-app/android/project-setup/ide-build-aar.png" %}
 {{site.alert.end}}

+Your app now includes the Flutter module as a dependency.
 You can follow the next steps in the [API usage documentations](/docs/development/add-to-app/android/add-flutter-screen).

-#### 2. Depend on the module's source code
+#### Option B - Depend on the module's source code

 This enables a one-step build for both your Android project and Flutter project.
 This is convenient when working on both parts simultaneously and rapidly